Perry said, “Secede.” I say, “Agreed.”

 Basically, we will be creating one gigantic Montrose here in the Third Coast Commonwealth.
 We can have community gardens and artist collectives on every street corner.
 Feeding the homeless won’t be illegal and we can turn the Astrodome into one gigantic grow room.
 Together we can enact responsible public policies and create a future for next generations to be able to remain in Texas.
-Fuck it, let’s create our own Texas.
+Screw it, let’s create our own Texas.
 I mean, that’s what the conservatives have been doing for the last two decades anyways.
 Let’s revolt.

-All jokes aside, (Except, fuck Dallas.
+All jokes aside, (Except, Dallas.
 That was not a joke.) dividing Texas into five states would actually do wonders to balance the power in our massive sprawling state.
 Currently Texas holds 38 electoral votes, 36 for our representatives and two for our senators.
 But in a five state Texas our electoral vote would jump from 38 to 46.
 This is because our senators would increase from 2 to 10.
 This would not just be an improvement for Texans but for the entire country seeing as the last time Texas went blue during a presidential campaign was in 1976 with Jimmy Carter.
 Come on ya’ll, it’s the least we can do to try and make up for the 8 years that Bush spent in office.
-You know the rest of the country still blames us for that gigantic pile of dog shit we lit on the nation’s doorstep.
+You know the rest of the country still blames us for that gigantic pile of dog crap we lit on the nation’s doorstep.